cotab-org/cotab/README.md

 ## Performance
 - **Recommend:** GeForce RTX 3000 series or later GPU (or equivalent) for optimal performance.

 - Cotab is optimized for llama-server and Qwen3-4B-Instruct-2507 and is designed for high-speed operation.
-From the second request onward, even for source files over 1,000 lines, it understands the entire context and shows completions in about 0.6 seconds on an GeForce RTX 3070, even when the prompt exceeds 15,000 tokens and includes hundreds of reference symbols.
-After that, it continues to send completion requests on every keystroke and maintains that response time unless the cursor position changes significantly.
+From the second request onward, even for source files over 1,000 lines, it understands the entire context and shows completions in about 0.5 seconds on an GeForce RTX 4070, even when the prompt exceeds 15,000 tokens and includes hundreds of reference symbols.
+After that, it continues to send completion requests on every keystroke and maintains.

 - AI workloads see significant performance improvements with the GeForce RTX 3000 series and later.
 A GeForce RTX 3000 series and later GPU or equivalent is recommended for comfortable response.